seancorfield/seancorfield.github.io/content/md/posts/2025/08/08/deps.md

 jar
 ```

-We need both the `tools.deps` library and the `build` namespace on the classpath,
+We need both the `tools.deps.cli` library and the `build` namespace on the classpath,
-and we need to use `-T` so that the current directory is on the classpath so
+which means we need to use `-T` so that the current directory is on the classpath in
-that the `build.clj` file can be found.
+order for the `build.clj` file to be found.

 We could also use the more verbose `clojure -A:deps -T:build help/dir` here.